mcdemarco/dotgraph/README.md

 ## Building From Source

 Run `npm install` to install dependencies.
-Run `grunt package` to create a release version for Twine under `dist/`.
+Run `grunt package` to create the release versions for Twine under `dist/`.
 Run `grunt --help` to list other grunt targets.